nickhir/GermlineMutationCalling/README.md

 `-j` specifies the number of jobs/rules should be submitted in parallel.

 ## Output
-Below is the output of the `tree` command, after the workflow has finished.
+Below is the output of the `tree` command, after the workflow has finished for one patient H005-00ML.
+Usually you would include many patients simultaneously (>50).
+This is just to illustrate the created output files.
 ```bash
 .
 ├── cohort